azizjaballah/portfolio/projects/next-gen-soc-banking/TROUBLESHOOTING_BankingSystem.md

 🔹 **Each integration (Wazuh, TheHive, Cortex, OPNsense) had specific compatibility issues** that required meticulous troubleshooting.

-This troubleshooting guide will help future engineers avoid these challenges and optimize SOC performance. 🚀🔒
+This troubleshooting guide will help future engineers avoid these challenges and optimize SOC performance. 🚀🔒 If you didn't find the solution of your problem here, give a try at **/projects/next-gen-soc-ancs/TROUBLESHOOTING_ANCS.md**